vuducle/re-ecommerce/README.md

 ## Run the frontend (Next.js)

 The frontend expects the PocketBase REST endpoint to be available.
-By default the app uses `http://127.0.0.1:8090`.

 1. Open a terminal and start the frontend: